ororker/cmis-e360/cmis-design.md

 The criteria above is an interpretation of the logic used the SpaceTT code `TestWorkloadExtractService#testProduceEchoExtract`.
 </details>

-If the data supplied to the trigger does not meet the criteria then it will be ignored.

 ### On Insert
 When the insert trigger on the TIMETABLE table is triggered the first thing it will do is assess whether the row meets the criteria described above to allow it to be sent to E360.
-If it does not meet the criteria it will be considered `invalid` and no further processing on it will take place.
+If it does not meet the criteria then no further processing on it will take place within this trigger.

-If it is valid then for each week associated with the `weekid` a sub-process will be initiated to propagate the update for that week.
+If it is valid then for each week associated with the CMIS row a sub-process will be initiated to propagate the insert for that week.
-Each update sent to E360 relies upon E360 being aware of the associated reference data, e.g. the course, room and lecturer data, and if E360 is not aware of this data then this process will update E360 with this data.
+Each update sent to E360 relies upon E360 being aware of the associated reference data, e.g. the course, room and lecturer data, and if E360 is not aware of this data then the request will fail.
+The failure message will indicate which piece of reference data is missing and the process will update E360 with this reference data before re-sending the initial request.

 In the event that E360 already has a lesson scheduled for a particular room and date/time, E360 will respond with the error `Venue / Time slot is already taken`.
-An attempt will now be made to refresh all scheduled events on this particular day in the room that is clashing.
+An attempt will now be made to refresh all scheduled events on this particular day in the room that has the clash.
 If a conflict still exists then a row will then be inserted into the STT_ECHO_DAY_ROOM_CONFLICT table.
 When subsequent notifications are received for this room/day then a further full Room/Day refresh will take place, until the scheduling conflict is resolved.